David Peterson: Domestic policy

 Peterson and the Liberals also faced controversy over the Patti Starr affair.
 Starr, a prominent Liberal fundraiser, was found to have improperly diverted money from a land development scheme and charitable organizations to the provincial Liberal Party.
 Several Liberal cabinet members were recipients of her largesse including Health Minister Elinor Caplan, Transportation Minister Ed Fulton and Revenue Minister Bernard Grandmaitre.
-She was eventually sentenced to six months' jail time.
+These revelations led to a cabinet shuffle by Peterson in which five ministers who had received contributions lost their positions.
+On June 24, 1989, Peterson ordered a judicial inquiry be set up to investigate the matter.
+Initially Starr wanted to participate in the inquiry saying, "I stand by all the things I participated in ...
+I think the inquiry will be a positive thing."
+Later on she moved to have the inquiry quashed.
+In January 1990, the Ontario Court of Appeal dismissed her request.
+Two weeks later the Supreme Court of Canada gave her leave to appeal.
+In a decision in April, the Supreme Court declared the inquiry unconstitutional.
+Starr successfully argued that an inquiry investigating criminal charges would deny subjects their full legal rights.
+Public inquiries can compel witnesses to testify but criminal trial defendants can refuse to testify.
+Starr was eventually sentenced to six months' jail time.
 Although no-one in Peterson's administration was accused of criminal activity, the scandal eroded public confidence in the integrity of the government.
 Polls showed that more than half of respondents felt that Peterson had poorly handled the matter and 61% felt that it revealed widespread corruption in the government.

 Fiscal policy

 The Peterson administration also developed a reputation for fiscal prudence, under the management of Treasurer Robert Nixon.
 The Liberal government was able to introduce a balanced budget for 1989–1990 following several years of deficit spending in Ontario, at a time when deficit spending was commonplace in most of North America.